USyd Students for Palestine rally protest Israeli occupation - Honi Soit

 Inpakumar emphasised the strength of Palestinians and Tamil Eelams in the collective fight against “media silence, the capitalist class and chauvinist governments.”

-“Since 1948, both Palestinians and Eelam Tamils have had an intergenerational cry that should never be ignored,” he said.
+“Since 1948, both Palestinians and Eelam Tamils have had an intergenerational cry that should never be ignored,” she said.

 “Let them be reminded that whilst the massacres continued, a daughter or son was born to carry on the flame for our Eelam and Palestinian people.
 Today that flame that continues to be a light is a constant reminder that Tamil Eelam and Palestinian people are not fragile.
 And a flame is hard to put out when there’s a blaze on a mass area, like our Tamil and Palestinian diaspora, who promises to continue to fight for justice.